 Indonesia’s rainforests and peatlands are being destroyed to make the disposable consumer products we find in our shops – paper for our glossy magazines and books, copy and toilet paper and packaging and palm oil for products like toothpaste and chocolate.

 What you can do

-Greenpeace will keep exposing companies that do business with rainforest destroyers until the whole sector changes its ways.
+Greenpeace will keep exposing companies that do business with rainforest destroyers, like APRIL, until the whole sector changes its ways.
 No matter how they spin it, dealing with notorious rainforest destroyers is bad for business and even worse for the environment.

 Act now, before it’s too late.

 Make a donation to support Greenpeace's work to save the Sumatran tiger